oils-for-unix/oils/doc/data-model.md

 - half an array type
   - strict_array removes this
   - case $x in "$@"
 - half an associative array type

 ### Bugs

 - test -v
-- empty array and nounset, in bash 4.3.
+- empty array conflicts with `set -o nounset` (in bash 4.3).
 I can't recommend in good faith

+## Memory

+Shell has a stack but no heap.
+It has values and locations, but no references/pointers.

+Oil adds references to data structures on the heap, which may be recurisve.

-## Undef, Str, Sequential/Indexed Arrays, Associative Array
+### Undef, Str, Sequential/Indexed Arrays, Associative Array

 - "array" refers to both.
   - although Oil has a "homogeneous array type" that's entirely different
   - OSH array vs. Oil array
 - no integers, but there is (( ))
 - "$@" is an array, and "${a[@]}" too
   - not true in bash -- it's fuzzy there
   - but $@ and ${a[@]}  are NOT arrays
 - flags: readonly and exported (but arrays/assoc arrays shouldn't be exported)
   - TODO: find that

 ### Arrays Can't Be Nested and Can't Escape Functions

-Big limitation!
+- Big limitation!
 Lifting it in Oil

-You have to splice
+- You have to splice

-There's no Garbage collection.
+- There's no Garbage collection.

-### There are no true integers
+### OSH Doesn't have True Integers

+We save those for Oil!

 There are lots of coercions instead.